ChrisCherng/p1-orchestra-guide/README.md

 * Hamburger menu for navigation when using small screens - to implement using Javascript.

 ## **Testing**
+***
 ### **Validator Testing**

 * HTML
   - No errors were returned when using the official [W3C validator](https://validator.w3.org/).
 * CSS
   - No errors were found when using the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/).
+* Accessibility
+  - No errors were detected when using the Wave (Web Accessibility Evaluation Tool) [extension](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).
+  - Google Lighthouse report output a 100 score for accessibility.

 ## **Deployment**
+***
 The site was deployed to GitHub pages using the following steps:
 * In the GitHub repository, navigate to the Settings section.
 * Open the Pages section.